Get started with Bitbucket Cloud

 Before you transfer a repository containing one or more Pipelines, make a note of the Deployment variables you have applied to the Pipelines as these variables are not transferred at this time.
 Note: If you have already transferred the repository, transfer it back to the original workspace, and then make a note of the Deployment variables so you can add them once you have transferred the repository to the destination workspace.

-To transfer all repositories out of existing accounts, you must have admin access:
+To transfer repositories out of an existing workspace, you must have admin access:

-Click Repository settings on the left sidebar of each repository for the account.
+1. Select Repository settings on the left sidebar of each repository you would like to transfer.

-From the Repository details page, click Transfer repository.
+2. From the Repository details page, select Transfer repository.

 When you transfer a repository to another owner, Bitbucket sends an email to the workspace administrators or the account holder.
 The email contains a link to a page that allows the user to accept or reject the transfer.
 If the user has administrative access to more than one workspace, they can transfer the repository into any of these accounts.